By Press release

 Ratings measure the percentage of all homes with televisions tuned into a program.

-Check out the best plays from Friday in the NBA on the Top 10.
+Check out all the best plays from Tuesday night in the NBA with the Top 10.